jwc012/personal-projects/README.md

 - A personal website to showcase my professional and personal experiences
 - Developed in HTML, CSS, JavaScript, and Bootstrap
 - Deployed on AWS
-- Utilizes Lambda, API gateway, S3, Route53, and CloudFront
+- Utilizes Lambda, API Gateway, S3, Route53, and CloudFront

 http://jiwchung.com/